17 Things You Need to Know About Your Tap Water

 Water filters really do work

 Because some of the things in your water can’t be detected or guarded against, buying a water filter can provide broad-spectrum protection against a range of contaminants.
 If you want to protect your entire house, you could have filtration installed in your main water line into the home, says Clemente.
 Such whole house filtration systems could make sense for people with private wells because their water has minerals and iron that could discolor plumbing fixtures.
 For homeowners using municipal water, however, a simpler point-of-use filtration system is more economical, says Clemente.
 “A lot of people simply want better-tasting water, so they’ll put this filtration system under their kitchen sink and use that as their main source of drinking water.”
 Whether your filter is a device under your sink, a unit at your tap, or a pitcher in your fridge, when shopping for the water filter that best suits your needs, read the packaging to make sure it’s been tested to remove the contaminant that’s of most concern to you.
 For example, Dr. Andrews points out there are filters, such as a pitcher manufactured by ZeroWater, that claims to be certified for chromium-6 removal.
 For a whole-house filter, the Aquasana OptimH20 Reverse Osmosis has been certified as a remover of 97 percent of chromium-6, as well as 66 other common contaminants (including lead and asbestos).
-Then again, here’s how your water filter could still be letting toxins into your glass of water.

 An unclean water filter breeds bacteria